 Spot close assessments

 Published daily and weekly, these reflect the transactable market value of the assessed product at the close of business for the assessed period (daily or weekly).
 Assessments are nevertheless shown as a low-high range, indicating the “space” in which a transaction is deemed to have been possible at the specified time.
 This low-high is typically tighter than that shown in a Spot Range assessment.
-The assessment is established taking into account:
+The assessment is established considering:

 Instrument function: Reflects most recent tradable market value with high transparency and high accuracy.
 Suitable for inclusion in averaging mechanisms and market analysis tools.